ni/nimble/examples/nimble-typescript/README.md

 2. Install Node.js - <https://nodejs.org/en/download/>

     Node.js is an open-source, cross-platform, JavaScript runtime environment that executes JavaScript code outside of a web browser.
+It includes npm, a widely-used JavaScript package manager.

 ## Start